 - We listen to the views of children/young people with SEND by encouraging them to consider and record their views on pupil profiles.
 We capture pupil voice as needed. - All classes follow a structured PSHE (Personal, Social, Health and Economic education) sessions using the Jigsaw programme.
-Teachers identify children who would benefit from small/group interventions to develop their social and emotional skills. - A Rush Common trained and accredited ELSA (Emotional Literacy Support Assistant) is available in school to work 1-1 or with small groups of pupils with social, emotional or mental health difficulties. - Drawing and Talking 1-1 Therapeutic programme is available to support pupils with underlying emotional difficulties. - Lunchtime and after-school clubs e.g. sports activities. - Additional support for children who are struggling at playtime. - We take bullying very seriously.
-Anti-bullying and Cyber-bullying online questionnaires are completed by all pupils in Years 4, 5 and 6.
-Results are analysed and actions form part of Rush Common's Anti-bullying selfassessment plan. - We help to prevent bullying of children/young people with SEND by encouraging pupils to talk to named adults.
+Teachers identify children who would benefit from small/group interventions to develop their social and emotional skills. - A Rush Common trained and accredited ELSA (Emotional Literacy Support Assistant) is available in school to work 1-1 or with small groups of pupils with social, emotional or mental health difficulties. - Drawing and Talking 1-1 Therapeutic programme is available to support pupils with underlying emotional difficulties. - A number of TA's are trained to deliver Lego Therapy which is available to support pupils with social interaction difficulties and communication needs - A wide range of lunchtime and after-school clubs e.g. sports activities. - Additional support for children who are struggling at playtime. - We help to prevent bullying of children/young people with SEND by encouraging pupils to talk to named adults.
 We have clear procedures and recording methods in place for dealing with bullying incidents.
-Anti-Bullying Policy and procedures are in place and reviewed annually. - Anti-bullying Ambassadors (four Year 5 pupils) lead and encourage whole school pupil involvement in anti-bullying procedures.
-"Be Buddies not Bullies"

-- leaflet has been drafted by pupils to support all pupils and parents in dealing with bullying. - Online safety and cyber bullying is addressed at an age appropriate level.
-Digital Leaders support pupils. - Pupils are prepared for transition in school and to receiving schools - All children have the opportunity to share their views through school parliament.
+Anti-Bullying Policy and procedures are in place and reviewed annually. - Anti-bullying Ambassadors (four Year 5 pupils) lead and encourage whole school pupil involvement in anti-bullying procedures. - Online safety and cyber bullying is addressed at an age-appropriate level for example during assemblies or class work. - Pupils are prepared for transition in school and to receiving schools - All children have the opportunity to share their views through school parliament.